 When the accompanying proxy card is properly executed and returned with voting instructions with respect to any of the items to be voted upon, the shares represented by the proxy will be voted in accordance with the stockholder's directions by the persons named on the proxy card as proxies of the stockholder.
-If a proxy card is signed and returned, but no specific voting instructions are given, the shares represented by the proxy card will be voted for the election of the thirteen nominees for Director named on the accompanying proxy card and for the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm.
+If a proxy card is signed and returned, but no specific voting instructions are given, the shares represented by the proxy card will be voted for the election of the thirteen nominees for Directors named on the accompanying proxy card, against the shareholder proposal and for the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm.